Deniz-Eren/workspace/README.md

 Development Environment, Emulation and Continuous Development toolchain project.

-Currently we have tested our setup on Ubuntu 22.04 and QNX version 7.1.
+We support QNX 8.0 and QNX 7.1 hosted within Ubuntu 22.04 container images.

 To use this development setup within your project you must ensure you follow the instructions specified in [Template Project](template-project/) folder.